CSISdefense/Fixed-price/contract_size_exploration.md

 ##                                 NA's   :31
 ```

 Looking at our key ceiling variable, the differences are striking.
-Taking the mean of UnmodifiedContractObligatedAmount the weighted sample reports 2.5377019\times 10^{7}  while the unweighted reports 1.4005035\times 10^{5}.
+Taking the mean of UnmodifiedContractObligatedAmount the weighted sample reports 2.5377019 &times; 10^7^   while the unweighted reports 1.4005035 &times; 10^5^.
 This is also reflected in the histograms below.
 Note that the unweighted histogram is highly skewed on the left side.
 The large drop off is likely explained by the minimum reporting threshold for FPDS, which runs between $2,500 and $3,000 during the post-2007 period.

 ```r